Official Membership Process

 Step 8: Before the season begins, find a team on IAHSEA Discord that is willing to run a scrimmage match with you, using the official rules.
 Practice both setting up a match and joining a match.
 This is to ensure a complete understanding of the rules, check for any technical difficulties, and ensure you can navigate the system.

 Step 9: Around one month before the season starts, you will receive the schedule for the season.
 Go through the schedule and find any and all conflicts you might have with the published schedule.
 Contact the DEC of any teams where a conflict lives and change the scheduled match time.
 Once the season begins, you may not change any scheduled matches.
 If you are contacted by another DEC about a schedule change before the start of the season, you must work with them to reschedule the match to a time when both teams can compete.
 Matches are played in accordance to the following schedule:

-Mario Kart 8: Deluxe Time Trials run from ___ to ___ from October through February.
+Mario Kart 8: Deluxe Time Trials will run from Friday to Thursday the first full week of every month from September through June.
 See your Dashboard for submission links.